We will begin Lesson 2 with the K Locus. The K Locus is where the "traditional" colors of Boston Terriers

 The most important thing to know about brindle is that it is not defined genetically as a color, it is actually a

-Brindle is known to be recessive to black but not much is understood about this gene on a DNA level.
+Brindle is known to be recessive to dominant black but not much is understood about this gene on a DNA

-Brindle is understood to be eumelanin striping on a phaeomelanin background, however, depending on
+level.
+Brindle is understood to be eumelanin (black) striping on a phaeomelanin (red/yello) background,

 Nose Color: Black